com-480-data-visualization/com-480-project-data-viz-le-6/README.md

 An entry is uniquely indexable using the *gender*, the *date* of the race, its *event type* (Slalom, Downhill, etc.) and the *name* of the athlete.
 If a run was cancelled for one reason or another, it is still present with a (unique) blank athlete name.
-The times are in hundredth of seconds to keep them as integers.
+The times are in hundredths of seconds to keep them as integers.
 Times taken for the 1st and 2nd runs (for relevant events) always equal the total time.
 `ath_diff` refers to the time difference w.r.t the race winner.
 The `ath_ski` column refers to the ski brand used by the athlete, if the data exists.
-The `ath_id` links back to the [athlete's profile](https://ski-db.com/db/profiles/daniel_yule_sui_511996.php) on Ski-DB, which provides additional information (birth-date, etc.)
+The `ath_id` links back to the [athlete's profile](https://ski-db.com/db/profiles/daniel_yule_sui_511996.php) on Ski-DB, which provides additional information (birth date, etc.)

 ### 1.2 Problematic